-Exploring the diagnostic process for autistic spectrum disorders
+Exploring the diagnostic process for autistic spectrum disorder

-With World Autism Awareness Week taking place in March, we spoke with Dr Pawan Rajpal, Consultant Psychiatrist at Priory Hospital Bristol, to explore autistic spectrum disorders further.
+We spoke with Dr Pawan Rajpal (MBBS, PGDip Mental Health Law, PGDip Psychological Medicine), Consultant Psychiatrist at Priory Hospital Bristol, to explore autistic spectrum disorder further.
 This article offers insight into how a GP can diagnose this condition, what the signs and symptoms to look out for are, and the best treatment available.

 The 'A word' is featuring more and more in discussions surrounding mental health, and with television programmes such as 'Employable Me' showing the importance of breaking down the stigmas associated with this condition, there's no better time to stress the importance of diagnosing an autistic spectrum disorder (ASD).